Kenneth Roberts (author): Immigration

-In Why Europe Leaves Home, derived from his Post articles, Roberts further referred to Jews as "human parasites" and was separately quoted warning against further "Semitic" immigration to America, which he feared would turn the U.S. population into a "worthless and futile" hybrid race.
+In Why Europe Leaves Home, derived from his Post articles, Roberts referred to Jews as "human parasites".
+He was separately quoted warning against further "Semitic" immigration to America, which he feared would turn the U.S. population into a "worthless and futile" hybrid race.

 Florida land boom

 Three of Roberts's first books were written at least in part to promote the Florida land boom of the 1920s.
 They were Sun Hunting (1922), Florida Loafing (1925), and Florida (1926).
 Many people lost a lot of money in the bust that followed.
 These books were usually omitted from the lists of “other books by this author” published in the front pages of his later works.